bitcointranscripts/bitcointranscripts/bitcoin-explained/scaling-to-billions-of-users.md

 Aaron: 00:02:28

 He's one of the most prolific Coin Core developers.
-So Anthony Towns wrote a blog post called putting the B in BTC.
+So Anthony Towns wrote a blog post called "[Putting the B in BTC](https://www.erisian.com.au/wordpress/2023/06/21/putting-the-b-in-btc)".
 That's B for billions of people he writes in his blogpost.
 So the plan is we want to scale Bitcoin to billions of people and now he wrote a blog post on how we can do this.
 So to start what we're gonna do is we're gonna kind of just run through this blog post and you're gonna comment on it and maybe I'll comment on it as well a little bit but we're kind of just For people that are too lazy to read it, we're going to just sort of explain what the idea is.